Skip to Main Content

 - Remove high-touch items such as magazines, common pens, etc. or develop a sanitizing routine as part of office operations.
 For example, if pens are needed for customer service purposes, rotate through pens and disinfect them at the end of each day.

 - Avoid using break rooms, having unnecessary visitors in the workplace, and having office gatherings.

 - Conduct meetings virtually whenever possible, even when working on campus.
-If face-to-face meetings are necessary, keep participation to fewer than 10 participants and enforce social distancing and face coverings.
+If face-to-face meetings are necessary, participation should be based on the current Reopening Strategy (Honolulu’s Tier System).